 Older drills, plus some of the more powerful/heavy-duty models, tighten the chuck using a separate key.
 The key is inserted into a hole at the chuck’s side and turned as it engages with the gear teeth.

 Keyless chucks are loosened and tightened much faster, making it easier to switch bits.
+However, they lack the torque of keyed chucks, resulting in looser jaws gripping the bit.

 Chucks have a maximum capacity of either 10mm — good for most DIY jobs — or 13mm for heavy-duty work.
 This measurement refers to the diameter of the drill bit shaft.

-Pro Tip: To change the bit quickly, set your drill to the lowest torque setting, hold the chuck and switch the drill to reverse mode.
+Pro Tip: To change a bit quickly, set your drill to the lowest torque setting, hold the chuck and switch the drill to reverse mode.
 Lightly press the trigger, and the jaws will open up fully in 2 seconds.
 Insert the drill bit and reverse the process to close the jaws on the bit.
 Apply a firm grip on the chuck and make the final turn by hand.
 You should feel it click when the jaws fully bite.

 Let’s now look at the nine types of drills and drivers and when best to use them.